arangodb/docs/3.10/graphs-pregel.md

 There are a number of general parameters which apply to almost all algorithms:

-- `store` (bool): Defaults to *true*.
-If true, the Pregel engine will write results back to the database.
-If the value is *false* then you can query the results with `PREGEL_RESULT()` in AQL.
-See [AQL integration](#aql-integration)
+- `store` (bool): Defaults to `true`.
+If enabled, the Pregel engine writes results back to the database.
+If the value is `false`, then you can query the results with `PREGEL_RESULT()` in AQL.
+See [AQL integration](#aql-integration).
 - `maxGSS` (number): Maximum number of global iterations for this algorithm
 - `parallelism` (number): Number of parallel threads to use per worker.
   Does not influence the number of threads used to load or store data from the database (this depends on the number of shards).
-- `async` (bool): Algorithms which support asynchronous mode will run without synchronized global iterations.
+- `async` (bool): If enabled, algorithms which support an asynchronous mode run without synchronized global iterations.
 Might lead to performance increases if you have load imbalances.
 - `resultField` (string): Most algorithms use this as attribute name for the result.
 Some use it as prefix for multiple result attributes.
 Defaults to `"result"`.